Anshika-13/RTOS/MidSem/OpenBook/ReadMe.md

 gcc coroutine.c -lpthread <br />
 ./coroutine <br />

-2. The output csv file will be saved in the same folder as the client.c file. <br />

 ### Performance Data

 Following are the values of time taken for various rounds of the game: